realitytracing/Reality-Tracing-WIP/human-foundations/prediction-abstraction-and-the-speed-of-reality.md

 Loss is not a mistake — it is the cost of speed.

 Without abstraction:
 - no generalization is possible
 - no prediction is possible
-- no intervention is possible
+- no coordination is possible
 - no agency is possible

 Only reaction.

 ---

-## Bayesian Reasoning as a Speed Hack
+## Bayesian Reasoning as Local Compression

 Bayesian reasoning is not an ontology of reality.

 It is a **local compression strategy** that allows bounded agents to:
-- act before reality finishes unfolding
+- act before outcomes stabilize
-- update beliefs under uncertainty
+- update under uncertainty
 - trade certainty for lead time

 Bayesian methods:
 - must be wrong sometimes
 - must discard detail
 - must assume structure that may fail

-If Bayesian reasoning were perfectly accurate, it would lose its advantage and resolve back into ontological simulation.
+If Bayesian reasoning were perfectly accurate at full resolution, it would lose its temporal advantage and collapse into ontological simulation.

 Bayes is useful precisely because it is incomplete.